 Arrival before August 1940 and not naturalized by August 1940

-All aliens age 14 and older who resided in the U.S. in 1940 had to register under the 1940 Alien Registration Act.
+All noncitizens age 14 and older who resided in the U.S. in 1940 had to register under the 1940 Alien Registration Act.
 The Alien Registration Forms (AR-2) are available through the USCIS Genealogy Program.

 Arrival between March 31, 1944 and May 1, 1951